Dvd-Znf/youtty/README.md

 Add your own youtube data api key to the ~/.youtty/key_name.py file
 Creating a youtube data key is 100% free and very simple
 You may also use the `--no-key` flag instead, but this will limit some functionality(No video selection, No Thumbnail preview)
-Using `--no-key` may also lead to some other non desired behaivior, please submit issue if you find and be ready to CTR+C.
+Using `--no-key` may also lead to some other non desired behavior, please submit issue if you find and be ready to CTR+C.
 ## How it works?
 The main.c file is really just a glorified script
 It will call to the api-caller.py file located under ~/.youtty to then asks the youtube data api for a specific search result